Timeline to the Return of Local Events

 We can now unravel the uncertainty around the timeline to the return of local events by simply working through the facts.
 We can see the extent of economic funding, sentiment on large gatherings, consumer frustrations and we also understand who COVID-19 targets and who are low risk.
 Here are the considerations we recommend so you are best placed to be on time, organized and ready for the ‘return of local events.

 1. Timeline: Government economic & financial support

-We know the government can only bankroll the economy for a short amount of time which is estimated to be 3 to 4 month which means we have a clear timeline to local communities returning which is likely in June / July 2020.
+We know the government can only bankroll the economy for a short amount of time which is 3 to 6 months which means we have a clear timeline to local communities returning which is September 2020.